lsst-sitcom/sitcomtn-025/index.rst

 Engineering Facilities Database and Large File Annex
 '''''''''''''''''''''''''''''''''''''''''''''''''''''

-The `Engineering Facilities Database (EFD) <https://sqr-034.lsst.io/#introduction>`_ records all commands, events, and telemetry sent over the DDS control network.
+The `Engineering Facilities Database (EFD) <https://sqr-034.lsst.io/#introduction>`_ records all data sent by components over the DDS control network.
 This content essentially tracks the observatory state as a function of time and is very useful in diagnosing issues and understanding (both desired and undesired) operational behaviours.
 The database is best queried using the `EFD client <https://efd-client.lsst.io/>`_ from the `Nublado (Jupyter Notebook) Interface`_ (or any python-based method/script) when making custom plots.
 Instructions on how to access the EFD, and specifically the other instances of the data, are found in `SQR-034 <https://sqr-034.lsst.io/#efd-deployments>`_.